My Health Partner Logo

 under 150 mg/dL or 1.7 mmol/L

 Your results are important, but they should be interpreted by your physician.
-Depending on your age, gender, family history, your lifestyle, your smoking habits (or lack thereof), and other cardiovascular risk factors, your physician will be able to understand the full picture and determine whether action should be taken or not, if high LDL cholesterol levels should be lowered.4
+Depending on your age, gender, family history, your lifestyle, your smoking habits (or lack thereof), and other cardiovascular risk factors, your physician will be able to understand the full picture and determine whether action should be taken or not, if levels above the "normal" LDL cholesterol range should be lowered.4

 Indeed, some drugs can increase LDL or triglyceride levels.
-Among those, one can mention glucocorticoids, some diuretics, oral estrogens, and b-blockers.2
+Among those, one can mention glucocorticoids, some diuretics, oral estrogens, and β-blockers.5

 Level changes can be influenced by many factors

 Many factors can come into play, when it comes to high cholesterol levels.
-Among other things, one can mention age (the risk for hypercholesterolemia increases with age), lifestyle choices, including food habits or a lack of exercise, weight gain, or even the use of some medications.5,6
+Among other things, there are age (the risk for hypercholesterolemia increases with age), lifestyle choices, such as food habits—which may for example include high cholesterol foods—or a lack of exercise, weight gain, or even the use of some medications.5,6

 Before a blood test